 You may have heard terms like homeowner’s insurance, hazard insurance, and private mortgage insurance during your mortgage process.
 But is there a difference?
 And how do you know what’s covered?The basics:

 Homeowner's insurance: This is usually a combination of hazard insurance with liability insurance.
 Homeowner’s insurance usually protects other structural coverage (like a fence or shed), and personal property coverage (furniture, TVs, or clothing).
-This usually can help pay for financial losses that have nothing to do with the actual house.
-Typical policies don’t cover expensive jewelry, firearms, or artwork.
+This typically can help pay for financial losses that have nothing to do with the actual house.
+Standard policies don’t cover expensive jewelry, firearms, or artwork.
 You’ll need to get additional policies to cover those specialty items.

 Hazard insurance: Generally, this refers to coverage for the structure of your home only.
 It usually covers hazards such as theft, fire, smoke damage, vandalism, storm damage from wind or hail, and much more.
 This will not cover what’s inside your home.
 Hazard insurance is part of your overarching homeowner’s insurance policy that’s paid each month on your mortgage statement—it’s not a separate coverage type.
 So, most people just have one homeowner’s policy that incorporates hazard insurance too.